31st March, 1376

-Death of metaphysical poet John Donne, Dean of St. Paul’s.
+On this day in Christian History, a metaphysical poet, John Donne, died.
+In his lifetime, he was the Dean of St. Paul’s.
 Among his most famous poems, one began with the words “Death be not proud.”

-Isaac Backus is called to be pastor to Bridgewater, Massachusetts.
-He will become a notable Baptist evangelist and an advocate of religious freedom.
+On this day in Christian History, Isaac Backus was called to be pastor to Bridgewater, Massachusetts.
+He later became a notable Baptist evangelist and an advocate of religious freedom.

 March 31, 1783

-On Easter Sunday, Fra Junipero Serra founds San Buenaventura, the ninth Spanish mission in California.
+On this day in Christian history which fell on Easter Sunday, Fra Junipero Serra found San Buenaventura, the ninth Spanish mission in California.

-Missionary and physician Johannes Van Der Kemp reaches South Africa.
-He will study the Xhosa and Khoikhoi languages and outrage European opinion by marrying a young African woman.
+On this day in Christian History, Missionary and physician, Johannes Van Der Kemp reaches South Africa.
+He studied the Xhosa and Khoikhoi languages and outrage European opinion by marrying a young African woman.

 March 31, 1816